cyuuLater/cyuuLater/README.md

 -->

 ## Who I am
 I am a current undergraduate student at the University of California, Merced, and anticipate graduating in 2026.
-My primary interest is in developing applications, specifically full-stack web development or mobile app development.
+My interest is in developing applications (whether software, full-stack, or mobile) for businesses in the entertainment and media industry.

 ## Upcoming coursework (Fall Semester 2025)
 - CSE107: Introduction to Digital Image Processing